boazsegev/website_host_wild/_SOURCE/songwriter/index.md

 >
 > When I was yours and you were mine, babe
 >
-> Tell me when you stooped to love me, dear
+> Tell me when you stopped to love me, dear
 >
 > ‘Cause I remember New Orleans
 >